DenisVuyka/ng2-webpack-template/README.md

 - demonstrates external library authoring and reuse
 - using symlinked modules (`npm link`) for local development of newer versions
 - sourcemaps and TypeScript debugging in the browser for app and external libraries
+- using own webpack loaders
+- supporting components optimized for SystemJS loader (using `module.id`)

 ## Installing and running